zokrezyl/ymery/docs/README.md

-# Imery Pyodide Web Demos
+# Ymery Pyodide Web Demos

-This directory contains the web-based interactive demo system for Imery, powered by Pyodide to run Python code directly in the browser.
+This directory contains the web-based interactive demo system for Ymery, powered by Pyodide to run Python code directly in the browser.

 ## 🌐 Live Demo

-Visit the live demo at: `https://zokrezyl.github.io/imery/`
+Visit the live demo at: `https://zokrezyl.github.io/ymery/`

 ## 📋 Overview

 The Pyodide demo allows users to:
 - **Edit YAML configuration** in an interactive editor
 - **Load demo layouts from GitHub** automatically
-- **Run Imery demos** in real-time in their browser
+- **Run Ymery demos** in real-time in their browser
 - **See live ImGui rendering** via WebGL canvas
 - **Switch between different example demos** from the repo